roshanyadav29/Data_Capture_RPI5/README.md

 ## Troubleshooting
 - Ensure GPIO pins are correctly connected
-- Verify that the external clock signal is stable (if using external clock)
+- Verify that the external clock signal is stable and at the correct frequency
 - Check that the application has sufficient permissions to access hardware
 - Ensure adequate free space on the SD card